 Lastly, should you find that a surgeon or other medical professional left a foreign object in your body during surgery, you have one year after you discover the object to initiate a lawsuit against the negligent health care provider or medical facility where your operation occurred.

 If someone’s negligence or wrongdoing results in the loss of your family member, you have one year from the date of their death to file a wrongful death lawsuit.
 You could have an extra 120 days to file your case in rare situations.
-The statute of limitations starts running at the date of death rather than the date of the accident or incident when they sustained the fatal injuries.
+The statute of limitations starts running on the date of the accident or incident that caused the fatal injuries.